-Here’s a list of best dog leashes for bicycles to take your pooch with you.
+Here's a list of the best dog leashes for bicycles to take your pooch with you.

 Seat belt attachments allow you to secure your dog in the car, and you can make your dog more visible at night by using reflective tape or lights that can be attached to his leash or collar.